Birkin baronets: Birkin baronets, of Ruddington Grange (1905)

 The heir apparent to the baronetcy is the 6th Baronet's eldest son, Benjamin Charles Birkin (b.
 1995).

 Coat of arms: Argent, a cross raguly couped vert, in the first and fourth quarters a bee volant and in the second and third a birchtree eradicated all proper.
-Mantling: vert and argent.
 Crest: On a wreath of the colours, a scorpion erect proper.
 Motto: Pace et bello paratus.